Maria Leijerstam

 Maria Leijerstam is a British polar adventurer.
 In 2013 she became the first person to cycle to the South Pole from the edge of the continent.
 Leijerstam started her expedition on the Ross Ice Shelf at the edge of the Antarctic continent, and cycled for 10 to 17 hours each day with no rest days, and the total distance cycled was 638 km.
-Leijerstam's cycle was a three wheeled design, and she reached the pole faster than any previous skiing expedition.
+Leijerstam's cycle was a three-wheeled design, and she reached the pole faster than any previous skiing expedition.

 Early life

 In June 1978, Leijerstam was born in Aberdare, Wales, United Kingdom, to Adrianne and Anders Leijerstam.

 Education

-Leijerstam studied mathematics at Plymouth University.
+Leijerstam studied at Cowbridge School in the Vale of Glamorgan followed by a degree in mathematics at Plymouth University.

 Career

 Leijerstam was a consultant for Siemens, BAE Systems and Ford.
-She worked in Germany and Sweden for several years, before moving back to Wales where she now lives with her partner, Wayne Edy, founder of the running shoe manufacturer Inov-8.
+She worked in Germany and Sweden for several years, before moving back to Wales where she established the Burn Series of Adventure Races including multi-sport races including running, mountain bike and kayak stages.
+Mini Burn is the UK's first Adventure Racing Festival aimed at families.

+She recently took on running of the family business: Llantrithyd Deer Park.
+Established in 1645 as part of Sir John Aubrey's estate centred on Llantrithyd Place, the park hosts herds of fallow, red and sika deer and is a supplier of organic venison.

 Sports

 During her time at Plymouth University, Leijerstam used the sports facilities of the University Officers Training Corps, a youth organisation of the British Army, and became an enthusiastic outdoor athlete.
-Over the years, she learned outdoor, water and winter sports, including long-distance running (single and double marathon, ultramarathon) mountaineering, hiking and trekking, skiing, cycling, multisport, canoeing, sailing and rally racing.
+Over the years, she learned outdoor, water and winter sports, including long-distance running (single and double marathon, ultramarathon) mountaineering, hiking and trekking, skiing, cycling, multisport, canoeing and sailing.

 Leijerstam has taken part in competitions all over the world.
 Her successes include Canoe Marathon Devizes to Westminster International (2014), multi-sport adventure race Patagonian Expedition Race (2013), Surf Ski Race Rhoose Ski Race (2012), Triathlon Ironman UK (2010), Rally Car Racing Land Rover G4 Challenge (2009), Multisport Race Three Peaks Yacht Race (2008) and Turas World Adventure Race (2008).

 In 2007, Leijerstam became the first Welsh woman to complete in the Marathon des Sables where she ran six marathons in seven days, battling extreme high temperatures.
 In 2012, she became the first woman to complete the Siberian Black Ice Race, cycling across Lake Baikal, the longest and deepest frozen freshwater lake in the world.